Glasgow-Malawi joint healthcare project

 The University of Glasgow and Malawi’s College of Medicine have recently won funding to conduct a ground-breaking joint healthcare project in Glasgow and Malawi.

-The £2 million research project, which is being funded up by the Scottish Government and World Bank, will research inflammatory and cardiac diseases in the communities of Malawi and Glasgow.
+The £2 million research project, funded up by the Scottish Government and World Bank, will research inflammatory and cardiac diseases in the communities of Malawi and Glasgow.
 It aims to improve Malawi’s healthcare as well as further our understanding about the causes of poor health in the west of Scotland.

 In recent years, Malawi has seen an increase in non-communicable diseases such as cardiac disease, hypertension and arthritis.
 This is reminiscent of Glasgow’s health problems, in particular the pattern of chronic poor health and low life expectancy in some parts of the city which has come to be known as “The Glasgow Effect.”